Code-Institute-Submissions/MikaCodez-Divine_Timing_JanResub/README.md

 Heroku Deployment

 In order for Heroku to work properly, the local deployment steps are required.
 You will also need to have installed gunicorn, dj-database-url and psycopg.
-All of those are already in the project requirements.txt, but for future project they are essentials for Heroku to function properly.
+All of those are already in the project requirements.txt, but for future projects they are essentials for Heroku to function properly.

 •Create a requirements.txt file, which will contains the list of dependencies, using the following command in the terminal: pip3 freeze > requirements.txt